Campbelltown Sports Stadium: Association football

-On 19 July 2008 Australian A-League Men team Sydney FC played their first Pre-Season Cup match against Brisbane Roar.
+On 19 July 2008, Australian A-League Men team Sydney FC played their first Pre-Season Cup match against Brisbane Roar.
 Sydney won the match 2–1 in front of roughly 4,500 fans.
 Sydney FC also played a pre-season friendly here in preparation for their 2010–11 A-League season against local club Macarthur Rams in which Sydney won 1–0.

 Sydney FC played their first premiership match for A-League points at Campbelltown Stadium against Perth Glory on 18 January 2012 (originally to be played on 7 December 2011).
 The game ended up in a 1–1 draw and drew 5,505 fans.

 The stadium was host for the local Macarthur Football Association Premier League finals in September 2012.

 Western Sydney Wanderers FC defeated Newcastle Jets FC 2–1 in a 2012–13 season Regional Round match at the venue.
 The game was attended by 10,589 fans.
 The Wanderers would return to the stadium against the same opposition in the 2016–17 season during the redevelopment of Parramatta Stadium.
 In 2016, Western Sydney Wanderers FC announced that the club would be playing all their 2017 AFC Champions League games at Campbelltown Stadium.

 In the 2018–19 A-League season, the stadium played host to a match between Wellington Phoenix FC and Sydney FC in front of 5,115 people.
 Sydney FC won 1–0.

 The stadium also hosted a 2019 FFA Cup match between Sydney United 58 and Western Sydney Wanderers in which the Wanderers won 7–1 in front of 5,061 people.

 In February 2020, the stadium played host to five matches in the 2020 AFC Women's Olympic Qualifying Tournament.

-From the 2020–21 A-League season, Macarthur FC were formed and played their home games at the ground.
+From the 2020–21 A-League season, Macarthur FC were formed and play their home games at the ground.

+In July 2023 the venue hosted Korea Republic as their training facility during the 2023 FIFA Women's World Cup.